voucherifyio/voucherify-ruby-sdk/docs/OrdersApi.md

 Create Order

-Creates an order object and triggers an order creation event.  📘 Upsert Mode  If you pass an id or a source_id that already exists in the order database, Voucherify will return a related order object with updated fields.
+Creates an order object and triggers an order creation event.  <!-- theme: info -->  > 📘 Upsert Mode > > If you pass an `id` or a `source_id` that already exists in the order database, Voucherify will return a related order object with updated fields.

 ### Examples